Loading…

 How to Use Advagraf Capsule?

-Take Advagraf Capsule on empty stomach, at least 1 hour before or 2 hours after a meal.
-The specific dosage and duration of treatment will be determined by a doctor and will depend on the individual's condition and response to the medication.
-It's very important to take Advagraf 0.5 mg exactly as prescribed by your doctor, and not to change the dose or stop taking Advagraf 0.5 Capsule without consulting with your doctor first.
-It's also important to keep all appointments with your doctor and the laboratory while taking this Advagraf to check your progress and to monitor for side effects.
+Take Advagraf 0.5 mg Capsule on an empty stomach, at least 1 hour before or 2 hours after eating.
+The exact dosage and duration of treatment will be determined by a doctor and will depend on the individual's condition and response to the medication.
+It's very important to take Advagraf Capsule exactly as prescribed by your doctor and not to change the dose or stop taking Advagraf 0.5 Capsule without first consulting your doctor.
+It's also important to keep all appointments with your doctor and lab tests while taking this Advagraf to check your progress and monitor for side effects.

 How Advagraf Capsule Works?